mesosphere/dcos-docs-site/pages/1.11/cli/command-reference/dcos-job/dcos-job-schedule-add/index.md

 navigationTitle:  dcos job schedule add
 title: dcos job schedule add
 menuWeight: 6
-excerpt: Ading a schedule to a job
+excerpt: Adding a schedule to a job

 enterprise: false
 ---

 # Description
-Add a schedule to a job.
+The `dcos job schedule add` command allows you to add a schedule to a job.

 # Usage